ARMmbed/mbed-os-5-docs/docs/reference/build_rules.md

 - `COMPONENT`, controlled from the configuration value `target.components`.
 - `TOOLCHAIN`, controlled completely by the toolchain used to build.

+The Mbed OS build tools skip all label directories, unless you configure them explicitly, as described above.

+For more information about using, extending, and removing labels, see [Adding and configuring targets](../reference/adding-and-configuring-targets.html#extra-labels-extra-labels-add-and-extra-labels-remove).

 #### Target directories

 The target labeled directories are used for selecting sources specific to an MCU or MCU family.
 The set of directories included in a given build is all of the names of the targets in the inheritance hierarchy and the `target.extra_labels`.
 The following is an example `targets.json`: